traildb/traildb-haskell/README.md

 ![TrailDB logo](traildb_logo_512.png?raw=true)

 These are the official Haskell bindings to [TrailDB](http://traildb.io/).
-Most of the API is covered.
-Check out System.TrailDB module for some examples and documentation.
+Most of the API is covered (with the notable exception of filters).
+Check out `System.TrailDB` module for some examples and documentation.

 How to build
 ------------